The Vervaat transform of Brownian bridges and Brownian motion: Appendix: Computations of Brownian meander

+which is also found in Gradshteyn and Ryzhik \cite{GR}.
+The rest is the same as in $(1)$.

-\textbf{Remark:} The result in $(c)$, i.e. the identity \eqref{27} can be directly derived from Imhof's relation \cite{Imhof} (between Brownian meanders and three dimensional Bessel processes). \\\\ \textbf{Acknowledgement:} The second and the third authors would like to express their gratitude to N.Forman for helpful discussion and suggestions throughout the preparation of this work.
-The authors would also like to thank P.Fitzsimmons for his remarks on the path decomposition result.
+$(3)$.
+Finally, the value of $\mathbb{E}B^{me}_tB^{me}_1$, i.e. the formula \eqref{27}, can be easily derived from Imhof's relation \cite{Imhof} between Brownian meander and the three dimensional Bessel process. \end{proof}

+\ACKNO{The second and the third authors would express their gratitude to Noah Forman for helpful discussions and suggestions throughout the preparation of this work.
+We thank Patrick Fitzsimmons for his remarks on the path decomposition result.
+The authors also thank three anonymous referees for their careful reading and pointing out errors in an earlier draft, which leads to several improvements in the current version.}